somsubhra88/Obsidian-Vault/Office/Simulation Results of Thompson Sampling.md

 - **Upper Confidence Bound**- As this algorithm doesn't require any prior assumptions on the rewards distribution, so we thought this algorithm is perfectly fitted to our construct and we went ahead with this

 #### Simulation Study
 As business stakeholders were not very comfortable with the policy change, and they want to validate our hypothesis through a simulation study.
+So, we have done a simulation study to check/compare the following things -
+- Convergence Rate
+- Regret Bound
+-